akira80kv/DSR-Hitless-Guide/README.md

 ![Untitled](DS1R%20No%20Hit%20214cd1d64795462f95079ef33d2acf2e/Untitled%2067.png)

+## Duke's Archives
 Equip the ring of fog where the FAP ring is.
-Bone out and traver to Anor Londo.
+Bone out and travel to Anor Londo.
 Follow the stairs up where you got the halberd by the mimic, until you get to the duke’s archives.
 Stand at more or less the 4th pillar and shoot here WITHOUT the dragon ring:

 ![Untitled](DS1R%20No%20Hit%20214cd1d64795462f95079ef33d2acf2e/Untitled%2068.png)